 His work utilises approaches including perceptual and performance outcomes alongside cerebrovascular physiology, electroencephalography and structural MRI.
 This work has been applied in a range of contexts including military, occupational, health and high-performance sport settings.
 In 2016, Ben was awarded UC’s Early Career Research (Science, Health and Technology) prize and has a growing reputation as a leader in the area with collaborations worldwide.
 Ben now heads the Active Brain research theme within UCRISE.

 Nathan is a practicing Accredited Exercise Physiologist (AEP) with an interest in the area of workplace injury prevention and management.
 Over the past 15 years he has consulted to federal and state government agencies and extensively across the private sector in the workplace rehabilitation space.
-Nathan was a Commonwealth Government agency Workplace Assessment and Return to Work Lead Trainer for 7 years and is currently a senior lecturer at School of Allied Health Sciences, Griffith University where he convenes two courses dedicated to the professional practice of exercise physiology, including the provision of workplace rehabilitation service under various state and commonwealth regulations.
+Nathan was a Commonwealth Government agency Workplace Assessment and Return to Work Lead Trainer for 7 years and is currently a senior lecturer at School of Allied Health Sciences, Griffith University where he convenes three courses dedicated to the professional practice of exercise physiology, including the provision of workplace rehabilitation service under various state and commonwealth regulations.
 Nathan holds a SIRA Exercise Physiologist Provider Number and SIRA Workplace Assessment Provider Number.
 Nathan is the occupational rehabilitation section editor for the Journal of Clinical Exercise Physiology.

 Nathan is a graduate of the AICD Company Director and Mastering the Board courses.